HarringayMakerSpace/IoT/ESP-Now/README.md

  It sounds like you could have a battery powered remote sensor node sending readings with ESP-Now.
- From trying this an ESP8266 using deepSleep can wake up, do the ESP-Now send, and go back to deepSleep in abpout 270 milliseconds, so should get great battery life comparable to using BLE but without all the BLE compexity.
+ From trying this an ESP8266 using deepSleep can wake up, do the ESP-Now send, and go back to deepSleep in about 270 milliseconds, so should get great battery life comparable to using BLE but without all the BLE compexity.

  However, presently I haven't got the ESP-Now receiver node (slave) to work reliably while